 Cycling the power is done by holding the power button for a few seconds to turn off and then a quick click to turn it back on.
 The button is located on bottom of the device and accessible mounted.
 The button is a bit small.
 I found that I could kind of use my finger-nail but that a ball-point pen was perfect, especially when needing to hold the button in.

-With any change (pistols, modes, etc.) I also found that you need to cycle the app so that it re-syncs with the device.
+With any change (pistols, modes, etc.) it is best to cycle the app so that it re-syncs with the device.

 The session results?
 They were perfect.
 The Mantis ran without a hitch on all 3 pistols and very similar to the dry-fire testing.
 To be fair, the midsize Glock is my CCW and I am very familiar with them.

 When I dipped the muzzle or pulled a bit to the left firing (on purpose…yeah, that’s it!) the app clearly showed it with a graphical representation on the bulls-eye screen and even sometimes with helpful accompanying commentary.
-Example pictures of the app follow later.
+Example pictures of the app follow.

 The targets mirrored the app.
 And that gave me pause.
 If an experienced shooter already knows what they did wrong by the time the bullet is in the air, and then can visually validate it on the target does the Mantis have limited value to them?
 Aside from its statistics is the Mantis something that should primarily geared towards only new shooters?
 Before you decide, read Session 3.